-While cholesterol is a necessary component in the body, too much of a certain type can lead to potential health problems.
-However, certain herbs, such as turmeric and rosemary, could help lower cholesterol.
-That said, more research is necessary to determine their effect on cholesterol.
+Certain herbs, such as turmeric and rosemary, could help lower cholesterol.
+However, more research is necessary to determine their effect on cholesterol.

 Cholesterol is a necessary building component for cells.
 The liver creates this waxy substance and spreads it throughout the body through blood.